isomerpages/govtech-corp/media/media-releases/_posts/2017-11-10-post-Businesses can tap on MyInfo to offer faster transactions for citizens.md

 pleased to be part of the rapidly evolving cashless payments ecosystem,” said Jeremy Tan, founder and CEO of Liquid Group.</p>
 <p>The portal will also benefit developers as it offers a sandbox environment&nbsp;for
 them&nbsp;to build solutions faster.
-Developers can access the sandbox at&nbsp;<a href="https://www.ndi-api.gov.sg/library/trusted-data/myinfo/introduction" rel="noopener noreferrer nofollow" target="_blank">https://www.ndi-api.gov.sg/library/trusted-data/myinfo/introduction</a>&nbsp;to
-find out how to prototype their services.
 Locally-registered businesses can log in with their CorpPass credentials from December 2017 onwards.</p>
 <h3>What is MyInfo?</h3>
 <p>MyInfo is a service for SingPass users to manage the use of their&nbsp;personal&nbsp;data
 when transacting online with participating government agencies and commercial